World Data Centre for Soils (WDC-Soils)

 We maintain and safeguard a range of soil specimen holdings (monoliths, samples, thin sections, and hand specimens) through the World Soil Museum.
-Another important element of our is the data rescue programme.
+Another important element of our work is the data rescue programme.
 This programme is aimed at safeguarding older (legacy) data (maps, reports, point data) which may be at risk of loss or deterioration, and digitizing these materials for on-line distribution.
 These and newer materials, as contributed/shared by our partners, provide the 'raw' data for further quality control, standardisation, harmonisation, and analyses in order to serve the international community with quality-assessed soil data (point, polygon, grids).
-These materials may be consulted on site at our premises in Wageningen and/or on-line through our website.

 Some 23 years after its inception, in 1989, ISRIC obtained the status of ICSU World Data Centre in recognition of its "unique collection of soil monoliths, maps and reports on the geography of soils and related natural resources".
 Initially named WDC for Soil Geography and Classification, it was later renamed to WDC-Soils to reflect the broadened scope of its long-term soil data stewardship (both physical and digital data).

-Since 2011, ISRIC is a regular member of the ICSU World Data System.
-In recognition of its long-term soil data stewardship, and role of trusted broker of world soil information, it has kept the name 'WDC-Soils'.
+Since 2011, ISRIC is a regular member of the ICS (formerly ICSU) World Data System.
+In recognition of its long-term soil data stewardship, and role of trustworthy provider of world soil information, it has kept the name 'WDC-Soils'.